| SHOCKER SFT TROUBLESHOOTING - VISION | |

-This includes problems relating to the Vision eye only.
+This includes problems relating to the reflective Vision eye only.
 Please refer to the other Troubleshooting guides if necessary.

 Listed are the gun's symptom along with a series of possible causes, and how to remedy them.
 The possible causes are in a specific order, more likely first with the less likely causes lower down the list.
 When diagnosing problems, you should try each item listed in order.

-Marker doesn't fire with paint loaded (stock board).
+Marker doesn't fire with paint loaded.

 Marker fires the first shot then no other shots, even though paint is loaded (stock board).